 Stick to your list.
 Keep it simple, people!
 You can do it!

-Skip Gifts with Your Spouse or Do Something Fun Together Instead
+8. Skip Gifts with Your Spouse and/ or Do Something Fun Together Instead

 Sometimes we’ll grab the other person’s favorite candy or fresh flowers.
 Always a card with a thoughtful note.
-We use that month’s date budget to celebrate together.
+We use that month’s date $$ to celebrate the occasion together.
 The more years we’ve done occasions like this, the less we miss the big gift anticipation.
 I’m not sure what we’ll do when we’re out of debt, but that’s what works for us right now.

 I also have friends who do a fun big ticket need or want that they both want for Christmas that year – a nice bed or bedding, an espresso machine, an outdoor dining set, a DSLR, money towards a trip, etc…